Updated 20th September 2015

 Amongst the list are classic names, Avro, Hawker, Gloster, de Havilland, English Electric, Blackburn, Percival.

 When we do re-open we will need volunteers to operate the museum, probably initially 5 days a week.
 If you can spare us time to run the museum on any days Wednesdays to Sundays inclusive we would be very happy to hear from you.
 Please contact the museum with your details and we will talk to you about manning the museum when it re-opens.
-Thank you.

 Contact the museum by email by clicking on the link below or call: -